mltframework/mlt_web/plugins/FilterAvfilter-sr.md

 readonly: no
 required: no

-### av.threads
+### position

 description:
-Maximum number of threads
+The MLT position value to set on avfilter frames
-type: integer
+type: string
 readonly: no
 required: no
-minimum: 0
-default: 0
+default: frame
+values:

+* frame
+* filter
+* source
+* producer